What is generosity burnout and how to avoid it?

 Physical and emotional burnout

 When there are frequent demands on your time, generosity fatigue can emerge.
-It’s possible that you’re being tugged in too many ways simultaneously.
+It’s possible that you’re being tugged in too many directions simultaneously.
 This will most certainly affect the quality of your daily job and cause exhaustion, tension, and even illness.

 Resentment and poor morale